aspiringsecurity/EthTransport/README.md

 # EthTransport
 Monitoring tools for road incident management and reducing traffic congestion.
-Crowdsourcing information sharing for better and safer roads using ASDI OpenAQ dataset.
+Crowdsourcing information sharing for better and safer roads.

 Goal: Effective design, engineering and delivery of Ethereum blockchain technology aided solution for vehicles and citizens to make roads safer and better for everyone using predictive analytics and automation.